 David joined Watsi on December 9th, 2014.
-Five years ago, David became the 850th member to automatically support a new Watsi patient every month.
-Since then, 5,111 more people have become monthly donors!
-David's most recent donation traveled 8,500 miles to support Elimlim, a 20-year-old from Kenya, to fun mobility restoring leg surgery.
+Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation traveled 8,500 miles to support Kelvin, an active 2nd grader from Kenya, for foot surgery so he can walk more easily.